made2591/madeddu.xyz/_posts/2019-03-25-cloudformation-to-cdk.md

 ...
 {% endhighlight %}

 This is because we are using low level resources, and thus we have to operate with them with the same low level - actually, high level, from Cloudformation perspective - *functions* as well.
+What I also noticed is that - if you don't make use of any construct, you don't need a *bootstrap* stack (the one created with `cdk bootstrap`).
 If you think about it, it makes perfectly sense.
 This is something good to know, and I think that together with `interfaces` will help you translate your stack in Typescript more easily.
-Hopefully, we will all move to **Construct** and leverage the real power of CDK.
-But this is the next step.
+The next time I will go more in detail about **constructs** and how to leverage the real power of CDK.

 ### One last thing
 Don't forget to keep your code in order: you are doing things in imperative way.
 Even if the approach I used is mainly based on low level resource, you are still writing code: thus, you cannot refers to something before its initialization.
 To conclude, as said in the beginning, I haven't explored yet the CDK tool in details, but I hope [my repo](https://github.com/made2591/immutable.run) and hints let you get started more easily than it has been for me.
 If you like it, put a star on it!